 Strategy vs. Tactics

-Let's consider the perspective of a hypothetical company mulling over different strategies to improve different aspects of its sales operations.
+Let's consider the perspective of a hypothetical company analyzing different strategies to improve different aspects of its sales operations.

 Strategy — We want to develop repeatable evaluation criteria for hiring the right salespeople.

-Tactics — We will pin down the specific qualities the company wants out of its salespeople, draft appropriate questions to shed light on those qualities, and train recruiters to conduct interviews based on those key tenets.
+Tactics — We will narrow down the specific qualities the company wants out of its salespeople, draft appropriate interview questions to shed light on those qualities, and train recruiters to conduct interviews based on those key tenets.

 Strategy — We want to improve sales and marketing alignment.

-Tactics — We will clearly define the qualities marketing needs to find to consider a lead an SQL, encourage collaboration between departments on the creation of sales content, and hold interdepartmental syncs to address results and planned campaigns.
+Tactics — We will clearly define the qualities of an SQL so that marketing can fous their efforts on those, encourage collaboration between departments on the creation of sales content, and hold interdepartmental retrospectives after each marketing campaign.

 Strategy — We want to build a more sound, technological foundation for our sales operations.

-Tactics — We will adopt a CRM, incorporate a conversational intelligence tool for improving sales calls, and pursue more virtual sales enablement resources.
+Tactics — We will adopt a CRM, incorporate a conversational intelligence tool for improving sales calls, and make virtual sales enablement resources available to our reps.

 Taken together, the strategies and tactics a sales organization employs — like the ones listed above — comprise what are known as sales plans.